Last updated – 11 March 2021.

 - to complain to the Information Commissioners Office (ICO) at any time if you object to the way we use your personal information

-- to request a copy of the information you provided to us in a ‘structured, commonly used and machine readable’ format.
-This may be directly to you as the data subject or, where technically feasible, to another data controller.
+- to request a copy of the information you provided to us in a ‘structured, commonly used and machine-readable format.
+This may be direct to you as the data subject or, where technically feasible, to another data controller.

 Restriction of processing